lexbailey/isabelle_utp_full/readme.md

 The isabelle submodule is a modified version with some additional code required for ITrees to work

-The isabelle version also default to putting the `contrib` components in the isabelle directory, instead of the user's home directory, and uses a custom `$ISABELLE_IDENIFIER` value so this will not interfere with other isabelle instances on the system.
+~~This isabelle version also defaults to putting the `contrib` components in the isabelle directory, instead of the user's home directory, and uses a custom `$ISABELLE_IDENIFIER` value so this will not interfere with other isabelle instances on the system.~~ (This is not true, but ideally it would be true.
+TODO)

 ## Known issues